 A tax rate will be calculated for each client company.
 The ELC must use the calculated rate to electronically file and pay a separate Employer's Quarterly Report (RT-6) for each client company.
 An initial tax rate of 2.7% will be assigned to client companies for whom the ELC has filed fewer than eight (8) chargeable quarters (generally it is 10 filing quarters), until an earned rate can be calculated.
 However, if the client company transferred from a related ELC, the mandatory transfer of experience provisions would apply according to section 443.131(3)(g), Florida Statutes.
 The ELC will continue to file its own Employer's Quarterly Report for its internal employees using the tax rate assigned.

 An employee leasing company must notify the Department of Revenue within 30 days after the initiation or termination of the company’s relationship with a client company.
-ELCs should use the ELC website to add or terminate client companies.
+ELCs should use the ELC website to add client companies and the Client Company Change Form (RTS-11) to terminate a client company.
+ELCs who have chosen the client method should use the ELC website to both add and terminate client companies.